Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 system safely arrests the load.
 This provides mechanical failsafe protection in the event of any electro-mechanical failure of the hoist drive train.
-In addition to the unit, a torque limiter is put in the drive-train to limit the maximum load into the MS unit.
-The MS units are available in multiple variants; hydraulic damping or friction plate arresting, shaft mounted or foot mounted each with various load capacities.
+In addition to the unit, a torque limiter is put in the drive-train to limit the maximum load into the MS Unit.
+The MS Units are available in multiple variants; hydraulic damping or friction plate arresting, shaft mounted or foot mounted each with various load capacities.
 The units are available in sizes 0 to 8 which equate to